ibexa/documentation-user/docs/pim/work_with_product_categories.md

 You can now add product categories and then create relationships between products and product categories.

 !!! caution "Duplicate taxonomy entry fields"
-    In your product type, you may want to have both product categories and [tags](taxonomy.md) on the list of Field definitions.
+    In your product type, you may want to have both product categories and [tags](taxonomy.md) on the list of field definitions.
-    Because tags are assigned per product item, not per Field, when working with a product type, you cannot use two **Taxonomy Entry Assignment** Fields with the same taxonomy type in one Product type.
+    Because tags are assigned per product item, not per field, when working with a product type, you cannot use two *Taxonomy Entry Assignment* fields with the same taxonomy type in one product type.

 ## Add product category to product category hierarchy